Poets/Writers From Uttar pradesh

 Meer Anees

-One of the most prominent classical poets at Lucknow, who excelled in Mersia poetry.
-Contemporary of Mirza Ghalib.
+One of the most prominent classical poets at Lucknow, who excelled in Mersia poetry, was a contemporary of Mirza Ghalib.

 Meer Hasan